Please Note- this website is best viewed on a desktop/laptop as it is not mobile-friendly. I am working on trying to convert it!

 'An Arab Caravan' 1873

-This painting, 'An Arab Caravan' dated 1873 (signed and dated lower right), was sold by Bonhams of London and appeared in 'Miller's Picture Price Guide' 1993.
-It features a woman with a small child in a howdah on a white camel, and a young white camel beside, reflecting a mother and child theme.
+This painting, 'An Arab Caravan' dated 1873 (signed and dated lower right), shown above in black and white, was sold by Bonhams of London and appeared in 'Miller's Picture Price Guide' 1993.
+It features a woman with a small child in a howdah on a white camel, and a young white camel calf beside, reflecting a mother and child theme.
 Notice the similarities in composition with 'The Arab's Bride' (1875), below, in particular the stance of the brown camel to the left, almost identical in both paintings.
 Both include musicians with drums in the near background.
 The figures and grouping of camels vary, but both have an older man on a camel escorting the white camel, and a man on foot apparently leading the way.
-Benwell would probably have worked up the sketches he made whilst on his travels, and later used them as the basis for his watercolour paintings in his studio.
+Benwell would probably have worked up the sketches he made whilst on his travels, and later used them as the basis for his watercolour paintings in his London studio.

 'The Arab's Bride' 1875